ymadoff/ryba/spark/client/check.coffee.md

 ## Run twice "[Spark Pi][Spark-Pi]" example for validating installation .
 The configuration is a 10 stages run.
 [Spark on Yarn][Spark-yarn] cluster can turn into two different mode :  yarn-client mode and yarn-cluster mode.
-Spark programs are divide into a driver part and executors part.
+Spark programs are divided into a driver part and executors part.
 The driver program manages the executors task.

     module.exports = []